-- Improper registration fee is $46.00, plus any additional fees that are due at time of release.
+- Improper registration impound fee is $46.00, plus any additional fees that are due at time of release.
 The impound fee is required on all impounded vehicles unless it was reported as stolen.
 Verification of the theft is required before this is waived.

 - If the vehicle has not been registered, all registration fees will also be required before the vehicle can be released.

 Appeal of Impound Fees

-If an individual disagrees with an impound, the vehicle owner must respond within 30 days of the date of the letter to protect his or her appeal rights.
+In order to appeal impound fees charged, the vehicle owner must respond within 30 days of the date of the impound notice to protect his or her appeal rights.
 To file an appeal, a "Petition for Re-determination" must be completed and the vehicle owner must attach all supporting documentation.
 Depending on the reason for impoundement, supporting documentation may include; proof of current registration, proof of ownership or court documents.
 Send all documentaion to: